scobal/seyren/README.md

 ##Development

-To run the acceptance tests with Maven:
+To run the acceptance tests with Maven (this will require a clean mongo database):

 ```
 mvn clean verify